 The Highland Pet Resort lives up to the luxury implied in its name, with an impressive attention to detail in its construction, according to one of its first customers.
 Rizzi has been planning this venture for years while operating a successful pet-sitting business in Highland, sketching out designs in her spare time envisioning exactly how such a place should be constructed.
 She didn’t have to look far to find an expert contractor: her dad, Vincent Rizzi Jr., is principal of Vr Construction & Management Corp. in Highland.
 And she worked with local engineer Lou DuBois, who could take her ideas and turn them into reality, tweaking and adding all that’s necessary when one does construction.

 Now the state-of-the-art facility is open, and features 31 individual rooms to board dogs and cats.
-Each has their own space and none are kept in cages.
+Each has their own space and none are kept in cages (there is hedgehog enclosure available, though).
 There is also space to take in pet birds and small animals like guinea pigs, hamsters or even reptiles, an unusual service for a boarding operation to offer.
 In the near future, Renee says, they plan to install an indoor above-ground pool for dogs to play in or for pet therapy.
 Animals can be boarded for as short a stay as overnight or for several weeks at a time.
 (One cat has already been at the pet resort for a month, since it opened.)

 Dog grooming services will be offered by Stephanie Riley’s “Head Over Paws,” an already existing business which now rents out space within the pet resort.
 Charlie Jackson, a Highland-based former police K9 handler, will conduct six-week sessions of dog obedience classes held once a week at a basic and intermediate level as well as a puppy obedience class for dogs under a year old.
 Jackson is certified by the American Kennel Club (AKC) as a Canine Good Citizen evaluator and dogs can earn their certificate at the pet resort by passing a test.